OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Static Analysis

-In oder to be able to test the device-access-security policy that is enforced by the App, a written copy of the policy need to be provided.
+In order to be able to test the device-access-security policy that is enforced by the App, a written copy of the policy needs to be provided.
 The policy should define what checks are available and how they are enforced.
-For example one check could enforce that the App only runs on Android Marshmallow (Android 6.0) or higher and the App is closing itself if the App is running on an Android version < 6.0.
+For example one check could require that the App only runs on Android Marshmallow (Android 6.0) or higher and the App is closing itself if the App is running on an Android version < 6.0.

 The functions within the code that implement the policy need to be identified and checked if they can be bypassed.